makersacademy/takeaway-challenge/README.md

 ### Functionality I will implement:

   * A list of dishes with prices
-  * A customer cam place an order by giving the list of dishes, their quantities and a number that should be the exact total.
+  * A customer can place an order by giving the list of dishes, their quantities and a number that should be the exact total.
 If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
 Your order was placed and will be delivered before 18:52".
   * The text sending functionality will be implemented using Twilio API.
   * The twilio-ruby gem will be used to access the API
   * A Gemfile will be used to manage gems